tjfonseca/tjfonseca.github.io/index.md

 Researcher at <a href="https://www.ime.unicamp.br/en">IMECC - Unicamp</a>, supported by <a href="https://fapesp.br/en">FAPESP</a> (Young Investigator Grant).

-I work in Number Theory and Algebraic Geometry, mainly in questions involving periods of algebraic varieties, modular forms, transcendence, and algebraicity.
+I work in the areas of Number Theory and Algebraic Geometry, mainly on questions involving periods of algebraic varieties, modular forms, transcendence, and algebraicity.

 A recent <a href="assets/pictures/dieppe.jpg">photo</a>.
 A less recent <a href="assets/pictures/diploma.png">photo</a>.